torproject/stem/docs/faq.rst

  * If you don't already have a publicly accessible Stem repository then set one up. `GitHub <https://github.com/>`_ in particular is great for this.
  * `File a ticket <https://github.com/torproject/stem/issues/>`_ or pull request.
  * I'll review the change and give suggestions.
-When we're both happy with it I'll push your change to the official repository.
+When we're both happy with it I'll push your change into the official repository.

 .. _how_do_i_run_the_tests: